usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/grading.md

 The next sections cover more specifics about each different type of request.

-## Request Project Tests Grade
+## Project Functionality (Tests)
 {: .page-header }

 There is only one assignment associated with project functionality: the `Project # Tests` assignment, where `#` is either the `1`, `2`, `3`, or `4` project number.
 This assignment requires you pass the appropriate tests when run by GitHub Actions.
-See below for details.
+To request this grade, use the issue template:

+> **Request Project Test Grade**
+> Used to request a "Project Test" grade
+{: style="background-color: white;" }

+Follow the instructions indicated by the GitHub Actions bot.

 ### Eligibility